-You can count on Herrick's counseling, resources and services in the increasingly important (and contentious) area of executive compensation and employee benefits and programs.
+You can count on Herrick's counsel in the highly important and often contentious area of executive compensation, and employee benefits and programs.

-Most corporate transactions involve employee benefits issues, and we can help you analyze and negotiate the intricate executive compensation and employee benefits issues that are key components of any purchase, sale, merger or consolidation.
-Handling these issues right is also vital to attracting and retaining the talent your business needs to grow and thrive, and we can help you design and administer single, multiple and multi-employer employee benefit programs and plans, including:
+Most corporate transactions involve intricate executive compensation and employee benefits issues.
+We can help you analyze and negotiate these issues, which are key components of any purchase, sale, merger or consolidation.
+Executive compensation and employee benefits are also vital to attracting and retaining the talent your business needs to thrive.
+We stay on top of the constantly changing laws and regulations that govern employee benefits, and we thoroughly analyze newly adopted laws, regulations and agency pronouncements to keep you ahead of the curve on changes that could impact your business.
+Our experience covers the design and administration of a range of single, multiple and multi-employer employee benefit programs and plans, including:

 - Nonqualified deferred compensation plans

 - Executive compensation

 - ERISA litigation

 - Health and welfare benefit plans

 - Plan investments and fiduciary liability issues

 - Benefits issues arising in connection with mergers, acquisitions and divestitures

 - Equity-based plans including qualified and nonqualified stock option plans